theramiyer/blog/content/post/2021/the-organic-utopia-i.md

 ## The traditional farming methods

 The concept of organic farming is not new to India, for obvious reasons.
 We were an agrarian family ourselves, until my grandfather's generation.
-I have heard of the methods that they used, to get better yields, ranging from what they fed to the cattle to how they made natural fertiliser out of remnants from plants, compost, etc.
+I have heard of the methods that they used, to get better yields, ranging from what they fed to the cattle to how they made natural fertiliser out of plant remains, compost, etc.

 And then the methods changed, although gradually.